How to scuba dive without certification; Don’t even consider it. Get qualified and be safe.

 In order to get certified to scuba dive, there are four basic elements to learning diving, which include the following sections.

-The theory exam, which in most cases is through eLearning
+The diver theory exam, which in most cases is learned by eLearning

 As with most new skills or hobbies, there are the academics behind it.
 Scuba diving is no different.

 Within the academia part of learning to scuba dive, there’s some important learning to do.
 In particular the understanding of safety and staying safe when you dive.

 With scuba diving you are entering a foreign environment, where you are only able to breath using special equipment.
 This means you need to have special training on how to use this equipment.

 Always keeping in mind when you are learning about scuba diving, that you are entering into a foreign environment.
 Its an environment that is totally different to the one we are used to living in.